lak-sh-man/flask-restapi-notes/03-Sql-Alchemy/00-Explaination/01-Basics (without __init__())/Explanation.md

 ## ⚠️ EXPLANATION-2
 - If we don’t define an __init__() method, the class will use the default Python constructor, which only expects one argument **self**
-- Because of this, in this case when we send this data, it says <br> **ERROR : Only one argument is expected, but 2 are sent**
+- Because of this, in this case when we send this data, it says **ERROR : Only one argument is expected, but 2 are sent**

 ```python
 sam = Puppy('Sammy', 3)